Soulfully Made » Desserts » Banana Icebox Cake

 Garnish with additional banana slices and graham cracker crumbs, if desired, and serve chilled.

-- The bananas in the middle of the cake will not brown too much since they are in between the pudding layers!
-However, to prevent any browning, you can brush them lightly with lemon juice.
-Top the banana icebox cake off with fresh banana slices immediately before serving.
+• Keep the banana slices from browning.
+To prevent any browning, you can brush them lightly with lemon juice.
+Top the banana pudding icebox cake off with fresh banana slices immediately before serving.

 Variations and Substitutions

-- Cookie Layer: Try vanilla wafers or Golden Oreos instead of graham crackers for a sweeter banana icebox cake.
+• Use your favorite cookies: Try vanilla wafers or Golden Oreos instead of graham crackers for a sweeter banana icebox cake.
+You can even use chocolate graham crackers if you love a cocoa flavor.

 Absolutely!
 Banana cream pudding, white chocolate pudding, or cheesecake pudding work wonderfully in this recipe.